serverless/blog/posts/2017-03-29-serverless-v1.10.0.md

 ### Get Involved

 Serverless has a really helpful, vibrant and awesome community.
-Do you want to help us develop the best Serverless tooling out there?
+Want to help us develop the best Serverless tooling out there?

 Contributing isn't just about code!
 Chime in on discussion, help with documentation updates or review PRs.